-The Russians were also willing to make massive sacrifices, seizing or burning anything that could be useful to the enemy as they retreated deeper into their own country.
-This "scorched earth" policy meant Napoleon's massive army could not live off the land, while his supply lines became dangerously overstretched.
+The Russians were also willing to make massive sacrifices, removing or burning anything that could be useful to the enemy as they retreated deeper into their own country.
+This “scorched earth” policy meant Napoleon’s massive army could not live off the land, while his supply lines became dangerously overstretched.

-Finally the Russians called a halt at the town of Bordino, about 70 miles west of Moscow, building fortifications and apparently ready to engage the advancing French.
+Finally, the Russians called a halt at the town of Borodino, about 70 miles west of Moscow, building fortifications and apparently ready to engage the advancing French.
 Overconfident of victory, Napoleon made no effort to outflank the Russians and kept many of his troops in reserve.
 The resulting battle, on September 7th, was the largest and bloodiest single-day action of the Napoleonic Wars, involving 250,000 troops and resulting in 70,000 casualties.

 Although the French gained a narrow tactical victory, it cost them 49 officers and thousands of men, with the surviving Russians able to extricate themselves and resume their strategic retreat, robbing Bonaparte of his decisive victory.
 Nevertheless, he was confident of glory when he marched his army into Moscow just one week later, on September 14th.
 Once he had the grand prize in his grasp, he firmly believed Czar Alexander would have no choice but to capitulate.